EuropeanRespiratorySociety/sleep-and-breathing-webpack-3/README.md

 ## Connect to Infomaniak and setup the environment
 2. `ssh` to Infomaniak
-3. run the command: `source .bashrc`
-4. run the command: `nvm use stable` (Should output: `Now using node v8.9.0 (npm v5.5.1)`)
-5. go to the Sleep and Breathing folder: `cd sleepandbreathing`
+3. go to the Sleep and Breathing folder: `cd sleepandbreathing`

 ## Deploy new code
-6. Pull changes from github master: `git pull origin master`
+4. Pull changes from github master: `git pull origin master`
-7. Build website: `npm run build`
+5. Build website: `npm run build`
-8. Check that everything works ;)
+6. Check that everything works ;)